“Stay hungry, stay foolish, and make sure you recycle your used paint.”

 2. Recycling old paint = saving resources

-Did you know: by using a gallon of recycled paint that would have been thrown out, you can save 100 kilowatt hours of energy that would have been used to make new paint.
-That’s enough energy to make 160 grande-sized cups of coffee!
+Did you know: Recycling one gallon of paint can save nearly 100 kilowatt hours of energy and keeps 115 pounds of carbon dioxide out of our atmosphere.
+That’s enough energy to make 160 Grande-sized cups of coffee!
 Imagine how long that could keep you awake for…

 But, wait.
 It gets even better: even unrecyclable paint can help conserve resources.
 Some latex paints help produce biomass fuels that would have otherwise required new organic materials and additional energy to produce.
 Other latex paints can be reprocessed into new paint and coatings or used to make concrete products.
 Neat, huh?